UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A man checks an outdoor water meter with labels for Low Flow Indicator and a zero flow rate.

-1. Turn off all water inside and outside the home.
+1. Turn off all water sources inside and outside the home.
+Make sure washing machines, dishwashers, irrigation sprinklers, and all faucets are completely shut off.

-2. Check the low flow indicator on analog meters or the flow rate on digital screens.
+2. Look at the leak indicator dial (triangle or star) on the face of your analog meter, or check the flow rate icon on your digital meter screen.

 A man kneels outside with a flashlight and notepad, recording readings from an open water meter box.